Foxnolds/MBProgressHUD-OSX/README.md

 ### Cocoapods

-I have not enabled [CocoaPods](http://cocoapods.org) for this OS X compatible version of MBProgressHUD yet.
+I have not yet enabled [CocoaPods](http://cocoapods.org) for this OS X compatible version of MBProgressHUD.

 ### Source files

-Alternatively you can directly add the `MBProgressHUD.h` and `MBProgressHUD.m` source files to your project.
+Meanwhile, you can directly add the `MBProgressHUD.h` and `MBProgressHUD.m` source files to your project.

 1. Download the [latest code version](https://github.com/matej/MBProgressHUD/archive/master.zip) or add the repository as a git submodule to your git-tracked project.
 2. Open your project in Xcode, then drag and drop `MBProgressHUD.h` and `MBProgressHUD.m` onto your project (use the "Product Navigator view").
 Make sure to select Copy items when asked if you extracted the code archive outside of your project.